surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 ### -Help, -?, /?

-Displays help for `PowerShell.exe`.
-If you are typing a `PowerShell.exe` command in a PowerShell session, prepend the command parameters with a hyphen (`-`), not a forward slash (`/`).
+Displays help for `powershell.exe`.
+If you are typing a `powershell.exe` command in a PowerShell session, prepend the command parameters with a hyphen (`-`), not a forward slash (`/`).
 You can use either a hyphen or forward slash in `cmd.exe`.